VAMPIR-Lab/vampir-lab.github.io/_pages/team/_posts/2023-11-14-researcher-director-forrest.md

  - Ph.D. in Electrical Engineering and Computer Sciences.
 University of California, Berkeley, August 2021.
  - B.S. in Electrical Engineering and Computer Sciences.
 University of California, Berkeley, May 2015.
 ---
+Forrest is from Bellingham, Washington.
+He works on methods for solving various problems in game theory as applied to autonomous systems.